gwcbi/ResearchAnalyticsLabs/Labs/Lab4/Lab4.md

 Develop a report (I recommend a Word (or other text editor) document) for your problem set that includes answers to all of the questions posed above, showing plots where appropriate.

 Save your report as a PDF file and submit your report through the course 2GW site.
-Clean up your code and submit it as a supplementary file, along with your main report.

 ## Due date